DY-Ch/ECE_226_group17/README.md

-# ECE_226_group17
-RAG &amp; Tool Use for Small Models
+# ECE_226_group17: RAG &amp; Tool Use for Small Models

-**Edge-Native RAG: Evaluating Context Injection Latency and Retrieval Efficacy for Small LLMs**
+## Edge-Native RAG: Evaluating Context Injection Latency and Retrieval Efficacy for Small LLMs

 This repository contains the implementation and evaluation framework for an edge-optimized Retrieval-Augmented Generation (RAG) system.
 The project investigates the trade-offs between Sparse and Dense retrieval and profiles the system bottlenecks on resource-constrained hardware.